xkxx/2vdom/README.md

 2vdom
 =====

-A node library for parsing HTML into the vdom of your choice.
+A node library for parsing HTML into vdom of your choice.

 Differences from [html-virtualize](https://github.com/alexmingoia/html-virtualize):